wouterken/itsi/gems/server/lib/itsi/server/config/options/redirect_http_to_https.md

 redirect_http_to_https!
 ```

-It is simply an alias for:
+It is an alias for:
 ```ruby
 location protocols: [:http] do redirect \